Inside the Farmhouse

 Upstairs

-Master Bedroom Suite: (split level and with its own staircase): king-size bed, chest of drawers, clothes rail, bathroom with WC, full-size jacuzzi bath with shower, and double wash basins.
-(2)
+Master Bedroom Suite: (split level and with its own staircase): king-size bed, chest of drawers, clothes rail, bathroom with WC, full-size jacuzzi bath with overhead shower, and double wash basins.
+(2) Electrically operated blinds at the 3 Velux windows.

 Blue Bedroom (aka Farmhands bedroom) (split level): Two 4’6 double beds, one above the other, the lower one canopied.
 Chest of drawers, shelves and clothes rail.
 Small wash basin with shaver point.
 Ensuite shower room with WC, wash-basin with shaver point.
 (4)

-East Wing Bedroom 4’6 brass bed, chest of drawers and clothes rail, ensuite shower room with WC and double wash basins.
+East Wing Bedroom 4’6 antique brass bed, chest of drawers and clothes rail, shared shower room with WC and double wash basins.
 (2)

 Baronial Bedroom (aka Old Bedroom) Two single beds or superking bed.
 Wash basin.
-(2)
+NB If superking bed is required, please give 2 weeks’ notice in advance.

 Secret Bedroom A cunningly concealed box-room with double bunk beds.
 2 x 4′ wide beds, the top one is 6′ long, the bottom one is 5′ long – ideal for Hobbits.
 (You’ve got to find it yourself) (2)